 You may also like to read:

-They can literally be opened using any method of bypass including single pin picking, raking, bitch picking, zipping, shimming, light tension, heavy tension, or even a chicken bone (yes a chicken bone)... it doesn't matter because you can easily find success with any method available and it will lay an important foundation for each method to be built upon.
+These locks are poorly made and have terrible tolerances—meaning finding and setting binding pins is especially easy because they have tons of slop in the core.
+They can literally be opened using any method of bypassing including single pin picking, raking, bitch picking, zipping, shimming, light tension, heavy tension, or even using a chicken bone—yes a chicken bone (YouTube that one haha.)
+It doesn’t matter because you can easily find success with any method available and it will lay an important foundation for each method to be built upon.

 Now that you have a slight understanding of how the picking process works, it's time to hone those skills with a Master Lock #7.